Yashmnash/Numerical-Models-and-Algorithms/README.md

-# Numerical-Methods-and-Simulations
+# Numerical-Models-and-Algorithms
-Implementation of numerical methods and simulations
+Implementation of numerical models and algorithms